Last Updated on April 27, 2022

 Will it stand the test of time?

-As I said earlier it has been a few years now that I’ve used this system consistently for my PC and they’ve done very well.
+As I said earlier it has been over five years now that I’ve used this system consistently for my PC and they’ve done very well.

 Logitech has always been good about making sure that the build quality is done right, there isn’t anything about this system that seems cheap.

-With a previous system I noticed that the portion where you plug in a speaker with prongs – they became bent after long use.
+With a previous system, I noticed that the portion where you plug in a speaker with prongs became bent after long use.

 I haven’t had this problem with these, they’ve kept their quality through and through.
 These were a nice upgrade.